-The 1824 Constitution of the Federal Republic of Central America (see p.
-5 of History and Myth) made education the responsibility of the legislative branch.
-Some 8 years later, the government passed a law requiring the construction of a school in every town in the Republic.
+The 1824 Constitution of the Federal Republic of Central America (see History and Myth) made education the responsibility of the legislative branch.
+Some eight years later, the government passed a law requiring the construction of a school in every town in the Republic.
 Nevertheless, this edict was largely ignored.